mukul2934/ChatIO/README.md

 #ChatIO
-ChatIO is a really simple real chat app powered by Node.js and Socket.io.
+ChatIO is a really simple real-time chat app powered by Node.js and Socket.io.